ejohnfel/paraqueue/README.md

 This can be overridden by supplying the "-s" option.
 The reason for N-2 is to make sure "pq" does not indavertantly bog down the machine it's running on by leaving at least 2 cores untouched.

 Be careful in how you choose to select the "-s" value.
-I would recommend never going about N-1.
+I would recommend never going above N-1.
 If pressed, never exceeding "N".

 Otherwise, use at your own risk unless you "nice" the script being parallelized/queued.